AleksandrRogov/DynamicsWebApi/.github/README.md

 All requests to Web API that have long URLs (more than 2000 characters) are automatically converted to a Batch Request.
 This feature is very convenient when you make a call with big Fetch XMLs.
 No special parameters needed to do a convertation.

+**Heads up!** This feature may cause an issue in Microsoft Power Pages because Batch Requests are not supported there out of the box.
+Please keep your requests short :)

 ### Create a table row